 To find out whether your child qualifies for Medicaid or CHIP, contact your state’s Medicaid agency.
 You can find a link to your state’s agency here.

 A few provisions in the Affordable Care Act (ACA) benefit Children with Special Health Care Needs.
-Most importantly, the ACA will raise the Medicaid eligibility level for most individuals to 133% FPL in 2014.
-In many states, that means that children who are currently in CHIP programs will be able to enroll in Medicaid programs instead, and will have access to more benefits like EPSDT services.
-In addition, because of the ACA, children who age out of the foster care system will be able to keep their Medicaid coverage until they turn 26.
+Most importantly, the ACA raised the Medicaid eligibility level for most individuals to 133% FPL.
+In many states, that means that children who were in CHIP programs were able to enroll in Medicaid programs instead, and gained access to more benefits like EPSDT services.
+In addition, because of the ACA, children who age out of the foster care system are now able to keep their Medicaid coverage until they turn 26.

 The ACA also offers increased federal funding to states to encourage the development of programs that might help CSHCN.
 For example, states can opt to create a system of “health homes” to coordinate care so that people with chronic conditions can receive comprehensive, wraparound case management services.
 CSHCN are likely to benefit in states that choose to offer the health home option because they will be able to get better access and organize all of their care needs.